emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 Resource Key (ARK), or a persistent URL (PURL).
 An increasing number of online services, such as [Figshare](http://figshare.com/), [Zenodo](http://zenodo.org), or [DataOne](http://www.dataone.org), are able to provide these.
-Institutional initiatives also exist, and are known to your local librarians.
-Some repositories may require specific identifiers and these could change with time.
+Institutional initiatives also exist and are known to your local librarians.
+Some repositories may require specific identifiers, and these could change with time.
 For instance, NCBI sequence data will in the future only be identified by "accession.version" IDs.
 The "GI" identifiers (in use since 1994) will be retired in late 2016 [@ncbi].